-Lara’s professional training is in the field of social work, for which she hold a master’s degree (MSW) from the University of South Florida and am recognized by the California Board of Behavioral Sciences as a Licensed Clinical Social Worker (LCS29542).
+Lara’s professional training is in the field of social work, for which she holds a master’s degree (MSW) from the University of South Florida and am recognized by the California Board of Behavioral Sciences as a Licensed Clinical Social Worker (LCS29542).

 She works with clients from an empowerment perspective utilizing cognitive behavioral, solution-focused therapies and she is trained in Acceptance and Commitment Therapy (ACT).
-Lara believes in an action-oriented approach and will always tell clients the truth, while leaving space for self-exploration and growth in a warm and nurturing environment.
+Lara believes in an action-oriented approach and will always tell clients the truth while leaving space for self-exploration and growth in a warm and nurturing environment.

 An additional bonus of her trained professionalism is that she is also certified in nutritional therapy.
 Virginia approaches her teaching with an overall care and attention to wellness of the mind, body and spirit.
 Virginia is actively working on a degree in nutritional sciences and psychology as well as consistently continuing her education and training in yoga and meditation.